PX4/PX4-Autopilot/apps/examples/README.txt

      configuration if the network is configuration prior to running the example.

+  NSH always initializes the network so if CONFIG_NSH_BUILTIN_APPS is defined, so is CONFIG_EXAMPLES_FTPD_NONETINIT (se it does not explicitly need to be defined in that case):

+    CONFIG_NSH_BUILTIN_APPS - Build the FTPD daemon example test as an NSH built-in function.
+By default the FTPD daemon will be built as a standalone application.

-  If CONFIG_EXAMPELS_FTPD_NONETINIT is not defined, then the following may be specified to customized the network configuration:
+  If CONFIG_EXAMPLES_FTPD_NONETINIT is not defined, then the following may be specified to customized the network configuration:

-   CONFIG_EXAMPLE_FTPD_NOMAC - If the hardware has no MAC address of its
-     own, define this =y to provide a bogus address for testing.
+    CONFIG_EXAMPLE_FTPD_NOMAC - If the hardware has no MAC address of its own, define this =y to provide a bogus address for testing.
     CONFIG_EXAMPLE_FTPD_IPADDR - The target IP address.
 Default 10.0.0.2
     CONFIG_EXAMPLE_FTPD_DRIPADDR - The default router address.
-Default
-     10.0.0.1
+Default 10.0.0.1
     CONFIG_EXAMPLE_FTPD_NETMASK - The network mask.
 Default: 255.255.255.0

+  Other required configuration settings:  Of course TCP networking support is required.
+But here are a couple that are less obvious:

+    CONFIG_DISABLE_PTHREAD - pthread support is required
+    CONFIG_DISABLE_POLL - poll() support is required

+  Other FTPD configuration options thay may be of interest:

+    CONFIG_FTPD_VENDORID - The vendor name to use in FTP communications.
+      Default: "NuttX"
+    CONFIG_FTPD_SERVERID - The server name to use in FTP communications.
+      Default: "NuttX FTP Server"
+    CONFIG_FTPD_CMDBUFFERSIZE - The maximum size of one command.
+Default:
+      512 bytes.
+    CONFIG_FTPD_DATABUFFERSIZE - The size of the I/O buffer for data transfers.
+Default: 2048 bytes.
+    CONFIG_FTPD_WORKERSTACKSIZE - The stacksize to allocate for each FTP daemon worker thread.
+Default:  2048 bytes.

   The appconfig file (apps/.config) should include: